Long Live the Post Horn!

 Long Live the Post Horn!
 (Leve posthornet!) is a novel by Vigdis Hjorth.
 Originally published in 2012, the book was translated to English by Charlotte Barslund and published by Verso Books in 2020.

 Background

 Long Live the Post Horn! was originally written by Vigdis Hjorth after the 2011 Norway attacks.
 Its content was inspired in part by Søren Kierkegaard and his 1843 book Gjentagelsen, which explored the process of self-realization.
+The title is a reference to the brass instrument used to announce mail delivery.

 Norwegian publication

 The book was originally published in Norway in 2012, under the title Leve posthornet!
 Hjorth won a Norwegian Critics Prize for Literature for the book the same year.

 Translations

 The book was translated to English by Charlotte Barslund as Long Live the Post Horn!, and published by Verso Books on September 15, 2020 with 208 pages.
 It was additionally translated to Danish by Lene Schiøtt and published by Turbine.